tam-n/javascript-prep-0423-code-solutions/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What data types can object properties hold?
+  An object can hold any data type as well as methods.
 - Describe the syntax (structure) of object-literals in JavaScript.
+  Object are written with curly braces and contain properties written as name:value pairs separated by commas.

 ## Notes